openmainframeproject/feilong/doc/source/restapi.rst

 Guest(s)
 ========

-Lists, creates, shows details for, updates, and deletes guests.
+Management of z/VM guests and their peripherals.

-List Guests
+List guests
 -----------

 **GET /guests**